 If the hospital you gave birth in doesn't have the resources to care for them, they may need to be transferred to another hospital that has specialist intensive care facilities.
+Your baby/you might be transferred before they are born or just afterwards.
 Their medical needs will usually depend on their gestational age.

 In utero transfer

 Transferring your baby in utero (in your womb) is done where possible as it is safer for the baby.
 If your healthcare team have spotted that you are at high risk of having a premature baby who may need specialist care, they will do their best to ensure that you give birth in a hospital that has the facilities necessary to cope with these needs when your baby is born.
 This means that you may be asked for your consent to be transferred to another hospital in an ambulance while you are in labour or if you are at risk of going into labour soon.
 If there is a risk that your baby will be delivered en-route, or if there is a risk to your health, the transfer will not take place.
 Read more about in utero transfer here.

 Also called the special care baby unit (SCBU, pronounced 'skaboo') or special care unit (SCU), these provide the most simple level of care for babies in their local area and stabilise a baby's condition before transferring them to another unit or provide emergency care if necessary.
 They may also provide some high-dependency services.
 They receive babies from other units once they are well enough to be cared for there.
 These were previously called Level 1 care units.